freerange/site/soups/weeknotes/week-458.snip.markdown

 Chris and I paired on tracking down a hairy bug in our new [CarrierWave][carrier-wave] File object where, even after removing the file, it was still reported as being present.
 The fix was simply adding a method to our object but the tangle of code made it very hard to find.
 I wonder whether it'd be possible for CarrierWave to have some kind of tests that we could use to check whether our object satisfies the interface it's expecting.

 Fixing the hairy CarrierWave problem means that we now have Whitehall organisation logos being uploaded to and deleted from Asset Manager.
-All that remains is upload existing organisation logos and switch the [Nginx][nginx] routing so that they're being served from Asset Manager instead of Whitehall.
+All that remains is to upload existing organisation logos and switch the [Nginx][nginx] routing so that they're being served from Asset Manager instead of Whitehall.
 Chris worked on uploading existing logos and I made the necessary Nginx and Whitehall changes so that we're ready to switch once the existing logos have been uploaded.

 James enabled [cross-region replication][s3-replication] on our production S3 asset bucket.
 We're currently using [Duplicity][duplicity] to back-up our production assets from NFS to S3 so switching to AWS native technology will allow us to remove another moving part from the GOV.UK stack.